 One of the best ways to maintain transparency is to share your nonprofit’s financial statements.
 These documents not only help your team make informed financial decisions internally, but they also demonstrate to external stakeholders that you are using their funds responsibly, allowing you to gain their trust.

-types of nonprofit financial statements and then dive deeper into how each one enhances stakeholder communication and transparency.
+In this guide, we’ll provide a brief overview of the different types of nonprofit financial statements and then dive deeper into how each one enhances stakeholder communication and transparency.

 YPTC’s nonprofit financial statements guide explains the four following types:

-Generally Accepted Accounting Principles (GAAP), your nonprofit must provide the first three statements and also report information about its expenses by nature and function.
+Under Generally Accepted Accounting Principles (GAAP), your nonprofit must provide the first three statements and also report information about its expenses by nature and function.
 You can provide information on your expenses on the face of your Statement of Activities, as a schedule in the notes of your financial statements, or in a separate Statement of Functional Expenses.

 With a better understanding of the main nonprofit financial statements, we can now explore how each contributes to better, more transparent stakeholder communication.